The Takeover Code

 General Principles and rules

 The Code is based upon six General Principles, which are essentially statements of standards of commercial behaviour.
-These General Principles are the same as the general principles set out in Article 3 of the Directive.
+These General Principles are the same as the general principles set out in Part 1 of Schedule 1C to the Companies Act 2006.
 They apply to takeovers and other matters to which the Code applies.
 They are expressed in broad general terms and the Code does not define the precise extent of, or the limitations on, their application.
 They are applied in accordance with their spirit in order to achieve their underlying purpose.

 In addition to the General Principles, the Code contains a series of rules.
 Although most of the rules are expressed in less general terms than the General Principles, they are not framed in technical language, and like the General Principles, are to be interpreted to achieve their underlying purpose.
 Therefore, their spirit must be observed as well as their letter.